iiab/iiab/roles/kolibri/README.rst

 Troubleshooting
 ---------------

-An unproxied version of Kolibri is available here if necessary: http://box:8009/kolibri/
+This unproxied version of Kolibri can sometimes help: http://box:8009/kolibri/

 You can run the server manually with the following commands::